mishraanaman/http-server/2.http_server_c/README.md

 ## Features

-- **Serve JSON Data**: Returns a list of friends or a specific friend based on the URL.
+- Serve JSON Data Returns a list of friends or a specific friend based on the URL.
-- **Serve HTML Content**: Returns a simple HTML page for the `/messages` endpoint.
+- Serve HTML Content Returns a simple HTML page for the `/messages` endpoint.
-- **Handle 404 Errors**: Returns an appropriate error response for unsupported endpoints.
+- Handle 404 Errors Returns an appropriate error response for unsupported endpoints.

 ## Endpoints